-If you want a change from the beach or lounging by the gorgeous private pool at your villa there is plenty to keep you moving in Cala San Vicente such as horse riding, jet-skiing, sailing and diving.
-Golf is a popular sport in Majorca and there are excellent courses at Alcanada and Pollensa, both offering wonderful views of the Tramuntana Mountains.
+If you want a change from the beach or lounging by the private pool at your villa, there is plenty to keep you active.
+Golf is popular in Majorca with the excellent courses at Aucanada and Pollensa offering wonderful views of the Tramuntana Mountains.
 If you like walking or cycling, there are plenty of well-established trails through spectacular scenery.
 The ultimate hill climb must be over to Cap de Formentor which is a real challenge for the super fit only.